Skip to main contentSkip to article

 Forest Hills

 Forest Hills sits in the southwest quadrant of Walnut Grove, broadly bounded by 88 Avenue, 200 Street, 96 Avenue, and 208 Street.
 Detached homes built primarily 1990–2000 on conventional 7,000–9,000 sq ft suburban lots.
-Alex Hope Elementary (21150 85 Avenue) is within a 5–10 minute walk for much of the enclave — a load-bearing detail in a province where catchment maps decide which family unit gets a $100K-equivalent education for free.
+Alex Hope Elementary (21150 85 Avenue) is within a 5–10 minute walk for much of the enclave, which matters in a province where catchment maps decide which family gets a free seat at the local school.

 Manor Park

-Manor Park is the small-pocket neighbourhood north of 88 Avenue and east of 208 Street, with mid-1990s detached inventory on slightly larger lots than Forest Hills.
-The walk to Alex Hope Elementary runs 8–12 minutes; for Walnut Grove Secondary the walk is 12–18 minutes via the trail through the WGCC parklands.
+Manor Park is the small-pocket neighbourhood north of 88 Avenue and west of 208 Street (around 210 Street and Manor Park Drive), with mid-1990s detached inventory on slightly larger lots than Forest Hills.
+The walk to Alex Hope Elementary runs 8–12 minutes; for Walnut Grove Secondary, 12–18 minutes via the trail through the Walnut Grove Community Centre (WGCC) parklands.
 Manor Park benchmarks transact at a small premium to the rest of Walnut Grove because the larger-lot inventory does not exist anywhere else in the catchment.

 Topham Brook

 Topham Brook is the eastern Walnut Grove enclave clustered around Topham Elementary (opened January 2000, named for the Topham family of original Walnut Grove settlers).
 Townhouse density is meaningful — three-storey post-2000 product mixed with 1990s detached.
-The Topham Elementary catchment runs to a different middle/secondary feeder than Alex Hope; verify the current attendance area before listing or buying because Township boundaries are reviewed periodically.
+The Topham Elementary catchment runs to a different middle/secondary feeder than Alex Hope; verify the current attendance area before listing or buying, since Township boundaries are reviewed periodically.

 Walnut Grove Centre